iammadhanraj/instacerty/README.md

-# instacerty
+# InstaCerty
  A python package for generate your certificates instantly!